 The AEDY End-of-Year Report must be completed for each approved AEDY Program annually by every LEA.
 The report for each approved program is

 AEDY End-of-Year Reports can be submitted electronically through the

 Listed below are the guidelines that outline the requirements for establishing and referring disruptive students to an Alternative Education program.

 Related Basic Education Circulars (BEC)

-Alternative Education for Disruptive Youth - This BEC is currently being updated.
+the Alternative Education for Disruptive Youth BEC